jpbriend/mobile-deposit-api-devoxx2017/README.md

 # Devoxx 2017 example application

 This application is a very simple SpringBoot app.

 During the Devoxx lab, you will learn how to use Jenkins Pipeline to build it, build a Docker image of the app, push it to a Docker registry, and finally deploy to a Kubernetes cluster.

+First of all, we need to setup various credentials and secrets in order to access GitHub, Azure and the Kubernetes cluster.

 ## GitHub Personal Access Token